DawidO99/Queue_Array/README.md

 # Queue on Arrays
-Simple queue implementation on arrays in C++ language
+Simple queue implementation on arrays in C language